 Republican

 The Legislative Aide/Constituent Services position requires the individual to perform administrative duties, maintain positive relationships with constituents, coordinate the Representative’s schedule, write and track correspondence, and manage the office.
-Other responsibilities may include helping plan district events, monitoring major district happenings, writing social media posts, researching policy issues, working on legislative initiatives, and handling special projects.
-Travel to the district may be required.
+Other responsibilities may include monitoring major district happenings, writing social media posts, and handling special projects.

-The applicant must be professional, resourceful, and possess strong administrative, organizational, and clerical skills.
-They must possess excellent oral and written communication, and customer service skills.
-Applicant must be proficient in Microsoft Office and possess the ability to learn other software applications as needed.
+The applicant must be professional and resourceful, and possess strong administrative, organizational and clerical skills, excellent oral and written communication, and excel in customer service.
+Applicant must also be proficient in Microsoft Office and possess the ability to learn other software applications as needed.
 The applicant needs to be self-motivated, detail-oriented, capable of assuming responsibility without direct supervision, and able to prioritize multiple tasks in a fast-paced environment.
-Legislative or governmental experience as well as a bachelor’s degree is preferred, though not required.
+Legislative or governmental experience is preferred.

 Michigan House of Representatives